RaymondNwambuonwo/Code-Differently-Front-End-Track/lab-template.md

 ### The Set-Up

-- Create a repository and call it  <em>“”</em>

-- Initialize the repository

-- Clone locally and open repository in Visual Studio Code
+- Fork and clone locally and open repository in Visual Studio Code

-- Create an HTML file called `index.html`
+- Create

 - Push up your changes to the remote repository